xxxifan/Devbox2/README.md

 }
 ```

-4. use Devbox.Theme or turn off your windowActionBar in your style
+4.use Devbox.Theme or turn off your windowActionBar in your style

 ```
 <style name="AppTheme" parent="Devbox.AppTheme">
 </style>
 ```

-5. feel free to copy a proguard rules to your app project from here
+5.feel free to copy a proguard rules to your app project from here
 > [proguard-rules.pro](https://github.com/xxxifan/Devbox2/blob/master/library/proguard-rules.pro)

-6. Butterknife and some library need android-apt, and also if you want to enable retrolambda, add following in you root build.gradle
+6.Butterknife and some library need android-apt, and also if you want to enable retrolambda, add following in you root build.gradle

 ```groovy
 buildscript {